 |1 inHg (inch of mercury)||= 3.37 685 × 103|

 European norm EN 837 provides standardised procedures, design requirements, testing and installation guides for commonly used pressure gauges.
 EN 837-1 and EN 837-3 provide information on the design of dials of concentric scales.
+Pressure gauges can work with a wide variety of ranges, from low pressure water pressure gauges, to high pressure hydraulic pressure gauges that are often fitted with snubbers.
 The preferred unit of pressure is bar, and the pressure ranges are as follows:

-In vacuum gauges, the pointer rotates in anti-clockwise direction with increasing vacuum.
+In vacuum pressure gauges, the pointer rotates in anti-clockwise direction with increasing vacuum.

 The nominal size (NS) of a gauge is the diameter of the gauge.
 The nominal sizes of gauges according to EN 837 are as follows: